-The included (a) condensed balance sheet as of December 31, 2015, which has been derived from audited financial statements, and (b) the unaudited condensed financial statements as of June 30, 2016 and 2015, have been prepared in accordance with accounting principles generally accepted in the United States of America and the rules of the Securities and Exchange Commission ("SEC"), and should be read in conjunction with the audited financial statements and notes thereto contained in the Company's December 31, 2015 and 2014 audited financial statements filed on Form 10K on March 30, 2016.
-In the opinion of management, all adjustments, consisting of normal recurring adjustments, necessary for a fair presentation of financial position and the results of operations for the interim periods presented have been reflected herein.
-The results of operations for interim periods are not necessarily indicative of the results to be expected for future quarters or for the full year.
+The included (a) condensed balance sheet as of December 31, 2015, which has been derived from audited financial statements, and (b) the unaudited condensed financial statements as of September 30, 2016 and 2015, have been prepared in accordance with accounting principles generally accepted in the United States of America and the rules of the Securities and Exchange Commission ("SEC"), and should be read in conjunction with the audited financial statements and notes thereto contained in the Company's December 31, 2015 and 2014 audited financial statements filed on Form 10-K on March 30, 2016.
+In the opinion of management, all adjustments, consisting of normal recurring adjustments, necessary for a fair presentation of financial position and the results of operations for interim periods are not necessarily indicative of the results to be expected for future quarters or for the full year.
 Notes to the condensed financial statements which substantially duplicate the disclosure contained in the financial statements as reported in the Annual Report on Form 10-K for the year ended December 31, 2015 as filed on March 30, 2016, have been omitted.